UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 ## Installation

-To install the patch we recommend you download the latest [release](https://github.com/UnofficialCrusaderPatch/UnofficialCrusaderPatch/releases).
+To install the patch we recommend you download the [GUI](https://github.com/UnofficialCrusaderPatch/UnofficialCrusaderPatch/releases).

-1. Unzip it to a folder of choice and run the GUI.
+1. Run the GUI.
-2. In the GUI, select your Stronghold Crusader 1 game folder (making a copy of this folder to a different location is recommended).
+2. In the GUI, select your Stronghold Crusader 1 game folder.
-3. Then, proceed with installing the patching materials (UCP3 zip).
+3. Then, press the button to install the latest patching materials to this game folder.
-4. To get you started, it is recommended to select the UCP2-legacy plugin which configures recommended settings.
+4. To get you started, it is recommended to select the UCP2-legacy plugin which configures recommended settings you might be familiar with from UCP 2.
+5. Hit the Apply button to save the configuration to disk.
-5. Launch the game by launching the original .exe file or launch it from the GUI itself.
+6. Launch the game by going to the Launch tab and clicking an icon, by launching the original .exe file, or launch it via Steam.
-6. Enjoy!
+7. Enjoy!

 The patch should work for most crusader versions, but only v1.41 and v1.41.1 (Extreme) are officially supported.
 If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html).